Changissnz/nu_merchant_principal/README.md

 ![image info](./images/ssa_seven.PNG)

-**ALLT:** Mapping for the behaviorial effects of nodes in alliance MESH1.
-These are the pre-programmed (premeditated, planned, declared, et cetera) rules that every constituent of the alliance agreed upon if "alliance" factor $F$ were to establish a connection with one of them.
+**ALLT:** Mapping for the behaviorial effects of nodes, in alliance MESH1, from connecting to "alliance" factor F. These are the pre-programmed (premeditated, planned, declared,et cetera) rules that every constituent of the alliance agreed upon if "alliance" factor $F$ were to establish a connection with one of them.
 Positive signs denote "promotion" of the node, meaning that the node receives a higher standing in some metric.
 And negative signs denote "demotion".

-There are less than ten nodes in this situation, and even with these simple rules, for there are no hard numbers or formula telling how to proceed with "promotion" and "demotion", these calculations are not so simple as solving standard algebraic systems of equations.
+There are less than ten nodes in this situation, and even with these simple rules, for there are no hard numbers or formulae telling how to proceed with "promotion" and "demotion", these calculations are not so simple as solving standard algebraic systems of equations.
+In this conceptualization, the base assumption is that if there was no "alliance" factor to begin with, then the constituents of an alliance would go about their procedures as put forth beforehand in their agreements constituting the alliance.
+The "alliance" factor serves as a body of sorts for the causality behind why and how an alliance can transform itself over time.
+There is no mention of what specific real-life nouns and verbs would act as an "alliance" factor.
+The subjectivity could really go on for a while from there.

+A prime aspect to consider for constituents of alliances, in spans of existence where an "alliance" factor plays an existing role, is the dichotomy of expected VS actual.
+The expected would be the body of agreements put forth by the constituents as a collective, for the alliance.
+And the actual is how those constituents act on their pre-programmed courses of actions.
+A little cliche mention on the application of free will in these constituents'
+actualization: for an entity, does their taking a different course of action from that prescribed in the formation of the alliance demonstrate it to be "more free than not"?

+So far, this section has focused primarily on the effects of some arbitrary force called an "alliance" factor onto an alliance, consisting of connected entities.
+Focus is shifted from the perspective/s of the "alliance" to that of the "alliance" factor.
+There is a game in play here.
+It is called the Game of Sliding Alliances, to be elaborated on after some discussion on pertinent concepts.
+The "alliance" factor does not have to stay connected to one single node during a duration.